-The Abayudaya (Abayudaya is a luganda word for people of Judah) community is comprised of over 2,500 members spread among nine villages in the area surrounding Mbale, in eastern Uganda, approximately five hours from the capital, Kampala.
-The nice villages of Abayudaya in Uganda, Kampala, Nabugoye, Nasenyi, Namanyonyi, Namutumba I, Namutumba II, Nalubembe, Apaac and Buseta, are recognized by the Masorti/conservative movement around the world.
+The Abayudaya (Abayudaya is a Luganda word for "People of Judah") Masorti/Conservative communities are comprised of over 3,000 members spread among 10 villages and centers surrounding Mbale, in eastern Uganda, approximately five hours from the capital, Kampala.
+The 9 villages of Abayudaya in Uganda are: Kampala, Nabugoye, Nasenyi, Namanyonyi, Namutumba I, Namutumba II, Nalubembe, Apaac and Buseta, are recognized by the Masorti/conservative movement around the world.

 The Abayudaya live their daily lives committed to traditional Judaism, observing ritual slaughter and kashrut, celebrating Shabbat and holidays, reading Torah on Mondays and Thursdays and engaging in text study on a regular basis.
 Although religious observance has not been easy in the face of political developments over the years in Uganda, a strong leadership has persevered and the results can be seen and felt today.